 Hey, there!
 My name is Michelle, and I love eating and learning about pizza.
-I was intrigued by people starting to order clean-cut pizza, and I had to dive into what the meaning behind this was.
+I was intrigued by people starting to order clean-cut pizza, and I had to dive into the meaning behind this.
 Today, I am here to share my findings with you.

 If you’ve never heard the term clean-cut pizza before, then you’re in the right spot.
 This article shares what clean-cut pizza is and why you might (or might not) consider ordering it the next time you purchase a pizza.

 Who’s ready for some clean-cut pizza?

 - What is Clean Cut Pizza?

 What is Clean Cut Pizza?

 When someone orders a clean-cut pizza, they’re essentially just asking the chef to use a clean cutter to cut the pizza.

 This might come as a shock to some people as they start to think – Was the chef using an old and dirty cutter to cut my pizza all along?
 The short answer is kind of.
 You have to understand the process of the pizza place to know what’s really going on inside.

 A pizza shop will use a commercial pizza oven complete with a conveyor to bake your pizza (unless you’re ordering wood-fired pizza).
 It starts raw on one end and comes out ooey, gooey, and delicious on the other.

 Once the pizza is done, the cook will use a pizza peel to remove it and place it in the box.
 Then, they will cut it with a rotary or rocker blade.
 The chef will use the same blade for all of the pizzas made that day – unless otherwise stated.